 Lost Children at Walt Disney World

-There is so many things for small children to see at Walt Disney World, almost inevitably some will wander away from their parents.
+There are so many things for small children to see at Walt Disney World; some will inevitably wander away from their parents.
 All Walt Disney World Cast members are well versed on what to do when discovering a lost child.
-The child will be taken to the park Baby Care Center where they will be looked after until their parent arrives.
+The child will be taken to the park’s Baby Care Center to be looked after until their parent arrives.

 If you should happen to lose your child alert any Cast Member who will provide assistance including making contact with the Baby Care Center.

 First Aid centers are available at all Disney World parks.
 The centers are staffed by trained nurses and are open during regular park hours.
 Facilities available include over-the-counter medications, bandages, and other quick remedies.